 Tomorrow afternoon we plan to go for a nice long walk along the river, or is it a 'Broad'.

 Looking at the online news I see that Kim Kardashian West has announced that 'Keeping up with the Kardashians' is to be axed after 14 years.
 Well I'm devastated, I was so looking forward to viewing the next series for the first time.
 I can think of nothing more entertaining than watching a bunch of painted, pouting, attention-seekers indulge themselves, selling their branded tat to gullible fans.
 It seems that the TV company that commissions the programme were not prepared to increase the wages of the pouters, personally I think it was to clear the decks for her husband, the rapper Kayne West to run for US President in the forthcoming elections.
-I mean, he could mop up the black vote for a start.
-A President with Bipolar disorder, with his finger on the nuclear button - what could possibly go wrong?
+He could mop up the black vote for a start.
+A new President with Bipolar disorder, and his finger on the nuclear button - what could possibly go wrong?